 “Austin is the liberal mecca in so many areas, ” he says, citing the environment, gay rights, the arts, “everything except criminal justice.”
 This issue of disproportionate prosecutions for minorities has a powerful new proponent: During a brief interview at a campaign event, Margaret Moore, the Democratic nominee for D.A. said that a review of racial disparities in prosecution is “at the top of my list.”
 She’s another one of Ronnie Earle’s former assistants, from back in the day, when Earle was still on a mission and before he was corrupted by power.
 Moore has been away from the courthouse for many years, which is a good thing, working in the AG’s office with the Republicans, which is also a good thing.
 As her top investigator—if elected—she’s promised to hire Mike Lummus, a former president of the Austin police union and, in a more general sense, a good guy.
 “Good guy” is a vague description, admittedly, but may be a big plus in the present policing environment.
 Because it’s a mess right now in the Blackwell-Thurman Criminal Justice Center.
 The reasons are race, class, bad practices and laziness.

 But we have insurance.
 There’s a different big man in town these days, who has replaced the D.A.'s Office at the center of the criminal justice system.
-Luckily, this handsome stranger rode to our rescue.
+A handsome stranger rode to our rescue.
 In fact, he’s been here almost a decade already and no matter how bad it is, it’s gotten better since his arrival.
 Or not gotten worse, which is the case elsewhere.
-Now it’s Chief Acevedo more than any one other individual, more than the D.A. or the district judges who must solve the problem of disparate enforcement against minorities and try to stop disparate prosecutions at the courthouse.
+Now it’s up to Police Chief Acevedo more than any one other individual, more than the D.A. or the district judges, who must solve the problem of disparate enforcement against minorities and try to stop disparate prosecutions at the courthouse.
 It’s a tall order.
 In an uncertain age he’s become the adult in the room, together with Marc Ott, the city manager.
-Ott and Acevedo had words recently—you might say— the chief walked away with a suspension, everyone was under a lot of stress, there’s more now, but these two men, one brown and one black, as corny as it may sound, have worked together in the past.
-And this is key: they both received the instructions from the Justice Department, in 2008, about how to fix policing in this city—some of which has been done and some which has not.
+Ott and Acevedo had words recently—you might say—the chief walked away with a suspension, everyone was under a lot of stress, there’s more now, but these two men, one brown and one black, as corny as it may sound, have worked together in the past.
+They both received the instructions from the Justice Department, in 2008, about how to fix policing in this city—some of which has been done and a lot which has not.

 One of the district judges with criminal jurisdiction mentioned recently that when Chief Acevedo is questioned about the department’s approach to law enforcement in the minority community, Acevedo invariably talks about his support from black organizations like the NAACP and Urban League.
 Indeed the NAACP protests police shootings but on its website has pictures of Chief Acevedo at NAACP events.
 How cool is that?
 Ideologically-speaking—speaking as a Black Nationalist, for example—the correct take would have to be that Chief Acevedo is a "pig," doctrinally-speaking of course.
 As chief in fact he’s the biggest pig at the "pig pen," as offensive as that term may be to some.
 Those may actually have been the first words out of my mouth when we met.
 But he’s actually a pretty good guy when you talk to him.
 It’s not that Art Acevedo is hard not to like—it’s that Art Acevedo is impossible not to like.
 And that’s the point: Chief Acevedo talks to everyone.
 He’s on speaking terms even with the people who want to get rid of him, which included me.
 The guy is everywhere, “engaging the community,” which is a trite phrase but is still a pretty accurate description of what he does.
 And he was doing it long before Dallas or Baton Rouge which gives him credibility that some others don’t have.

-There’s almost too much of the guy for the city to contain.
 He’s everywhere at once.
-If you look at his calendars for a few months, you may learn as much about him as by talking to him.
+If you look at his calendars for a few months you may learn as much about him as talking to him.
 There’s obviously quite a bit of cop-stuff in his daily life: A lot of time set aside for meetings with the assistant chiefs, “the fifth floor,” as it’s called inside the Department, which is said by some officials to be the location of many of the profiling problems, the old boys who ran the police department back in the day and some say still do.
 That’s what people at City Hall mean when they say, “the fifth floor,” and roll their eyes, believe what you will.
-Acevedo’s calendars show an occasional meeting with the FBI assistant agent in charge and conference calls with Homeland Security, probably for all the big-city chiefs on threat assessments, one presumes.
+Acevedo’s calendars also show an occasional meeting with the FBI assistant agent in charge and conference calls with Homeland Security, probably for all the big-city chiefs, threat assessments one presumes.
 He has to qualify with his weapon once a year but seems to spend more time than that on the range which may mean he’s expecting trouble or he's a cautious guy or both.
 This is important: If you look at his continuing education course transcript, available from the Texas Commission on Law Enforcement, he’s taken a lot of in-services, including on diversity—at last count more than Col. Steve McCraw across town, head of the state police who also has a profiling crisis.
-If bias in policing really is an education problem, it’s nice to see he’s taking the same classes required of the troops.
+If bias in policing really is an education problem, it’s nice to see Acevedo has taken the same classes required of the troops.
 Chief Acevedo also seems to see in person the officers he’s going to suspend or fire, which is kind of ballsy, doing his own dirty work, but that may be a department custom, or a police thing.
-During the period in question, the three months last year covered by release of his daily appointments, he saw in his office the black community’s poster boy for Rogue White Cop in Austin, Texas—Officer Eric Copeland—who was first feted by the city and by Chief Acevedo as a hero, in 2012, when he chased down African-American motorist Ahmede Bradley and killed him in a struggle—over a loud music offense.
-Later, Copeland began showing up in other high profile cases involving minorities and the chief told him he will be fired the next time there’s a justified complaint.
+During the period in question, the three months last year covered by release of his daily appointments, he saw in his office the black community’s poster boy for Rogue White Cop in Austin, Texas—Officer Eric Copeland—who was first feted by the city and by Chief Acevedo as a hero, in 2012, when he chased down African-American motorist Ahmede Bradley and killed him in a struggle over a loud music complaint.
+Since then, Copeland began showing up in other high profile cases involving minorities and the chief said publicly he will be fired the next time there’s a justified complaint.
 There are media interviews during Acevedo’s day, obviously, and for the talking dogs of TV news he sometimes does it in Spanish.
 But that’s not what sticks out.
 Pick a day at random.

 This one is a Thursday, last August, almost a year ago before so much blood started to run in the nation’s streets.
 For context, Austin P.D. was killing about one unarmed black man a year at the time, which is still the rate more or less today, give or take a dead Negro.
 (Not to worry, we’ve had ours for this year.)
 That Thursday the chief’s calendar reminded him that it was the day of a City Council work session, meaning he might be called in to answer questions.
 For an hour in the morning he met with the fifth floor.
 After that it was a half an hour in his office with a Google representative about the company’s self-driving car.
 Then another half hour, written in, with a note on stage management, as “Teddy bears from Austin Junior Forum—Chief Will Take Lead with Victim Services.”
 Next there was a "Back to School safety press conference"—two hours of birthday lunches for the troops—followed by a reception for the fired medical director of Austin-Travis County EMS.
 The day ended with a conference call, presumably threat-related but that's been redacted for public release.
 The same week, two days later, he came in on a Saturday to have a meeting with the mayor and the leader of the NAACP, which protests in front of the police station every time there’s a police shooting but seems to approve of Acevedo personally.
 Later that evening he did a ride along with an Alzheimer’s researcher, she was kind of a babe, in a scientific way—Google indicates—so it presumably wasn’t hard work.